jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 </table>

 {{% note %}}
-The nurse gave me these results, and then told me I had iron-deficiency anemia, to get on high doses of Iron, and they needed me to come in for some more tests the next week before they identified next steps.
-I said, “Ok.
-Good to know.
-So I’m leaving for a camping trip in the mountains of Colorado, and will be gone.
-Can we wait a week?”
-And her response, almost verbatim, was,
+The nurse gave me these results, and then told me I had iron-deficiency anemia, to get on high doses of Iron, and come in for some more tests in a few days to then identify next steps.
+Now, again, I'm not a doctor, but I do know _now_ that these results were not good.
+Like at all.
+Red blood cells carry hemoglobin which carries oxygen in the blood, and dictate how much oxygen your body tissue gets.
+WBC help your immune system fight infection.
+All of which are only slightly important during a certain pandemic.
 {{% /note %}}

 ---